 Also, the building process of movie theatres is carried out in line with the given specification since even the most expensive equipment cannot offer the perfect movie experience if the acoustics of the room is not adequate.

-If we design a home theatre or a studio room for sound recording in one of the rooms of our family house, we can implement it taking into account the existing parameters and materials.
+If we design a home theatre or a recording studio for sound recording in one of the rooms of our family house, we can implement it taking into account the existing parameters and feedstock tims.
 In such cases the acoustics of the room is given which we can measure and improve the sound in the room with the proper acoustic panels.

 Why does the same equipment sound differently in two different rooms?